meebenitez/meebenitez.github.io/_posts/2017-09-29-rapid_iterative_development_the_steps_to_completing_my_first_cli_gem.markdown

 That being said, I know there are plenty of bugs buried in the gem, and my next step would be to build some tests to catch them.
 I would first try to hook up a more efficient method for data sourcing so that I'm not slamming these unsuspecting websites with hundreds of hits at a time.
 There are also plenty of opportunities for moving some of my code into modules.

-But for now I'm quite happy with this first implementation and I look forward to revisiting it when I get a chance and possibly building it out into something live and awesome.
+Bugs and all, I'm quite happy with this first implementation and I look forward to revisiting it when I get a chance and possibly building it out into something live and awesome.